 Shixin Liu, Ph.D.

-The faithful inheritance and precise expression of genetic information is carried out by specialized macromolecular machines.
-These nanometer-scale entities need to navigate through complex cellular environments in order to access, modify, and decode the genome and epigenome of an organism.
-Using single-molecule fluorescence- and force-based methods, Liu investigates the coordinated behavior of machineries that act on bacterial and eukaryotic chromosomes.
+Faithful inheritance and precise expression of genetic information are carried out by specialized macromolecular machines.
+These nanometer-scale entities must negotiate the physical characteristics of DNA and chromatin in order to fulfill their function.
+Leveraging the single-molecule biophysical toolkit, Liu investigates the molecular underpinnings of interaction, coordination, and competition of machines that act on bacterial and eukaryotic chromosomes.

 Liu is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.